-Several lonely big-city lives intersect to a somewhat cathartic effect in “Adrift in Manhattan,” Alfredo de Villa’s second feature.
+Several lonely big-city lives intersect to a somewhat cathartic effect in “Adrift in Manhattan,” Alfredo de Villa’s (“Washington Heights”) second feature.
 A delicate piece with good performances and an intriguing enough setup, the drama ultimately doesn’t go anywhere definite or distinctive enough to leave a lasting impression.
 Mild thesp marquee value and the glut of similar, often bolder exercises in recent memory make this a so-so theatrical prospect, though it should do OK in cable and DVD arenas.